Kenneth Walker III practices in pads, giving Seahawks healthy running back rotation

 “I was able to get a lot of work in,’’ he said.
 “I’ve been working since camp started, so I’ve been able to do a lot of work behind the scenes.”

 The Seahawks are still without rookie seventh-round pick Kenny McIntosh, who has been out with a knee injury since the mock game Aug.
-5. The team still hopes he will return in time to be ready for the regular season.
+5. The team still hopes he will return in time for the regular season.

 Walker’s return gives the Seahawks a clear top three of Walker, rookie Zach Charbonnet and four-year vet DeeJay Dallas.